Morpion Solitaire - Other Records Grids (5T and 5D games)

 (click on the image to enlarge it)

-Six months later, in November 1975, Pierre Berloquin announced a better grid of 186 moves by R. Féron, unfortunately without publishing it.
+Six months later, in November 1975, Pierre Berloquin announced in Science & Vie a better grid of 186 moves by R. Féron, unfortunately without publishing it.
 I was able to find this grid in Berloquin's archives!
-And thanks to the letter dated May 20th 1975 associated with the grid, this mysterious "R. Féron" is in fact Robert Féron, professor at the Université de Lyon, famous for his research on probability and statistics (on him, see the paper of Jean-Paul Auray and Henri Prade published in 2008 in Advances in Soft Computing).
+And thanks to the letter dated May 20th 1975 associated with the grid, this mysterious "R. Féron" was in fact Robert Féron, professor at the Université de Lyon, member since 1946 of the Société Mathématique de France, famous for his research on probability and statistics (on him, see the paper of Jean-Paul Auray and Henri Prade published in 2008 in Advances in Soft Computing, and the PDF file on his works on random fuzzy sets by Henri Prade, IRIT CNRS).
+Robert Féron remained a professor at this University until his retirement in 1986.
 Here is his small piece of ruled paper:

 Original